-The following Competition guidance note Produced in partnership with Kingsley Napley provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Kingsley Napley provides comprehensive and up to date legal information covering:

 BREXIT: The law and practice referred to in this Practice Note may be impacted by Brexit.
 For further information on the potential impact, see: The effect of Brexit on UK competition law in a deal or no deal scenario.

 Section 188 of the Enterprise Act 2002 makes it a criminal offence for an individual to agree with one or more other persons that two or more undertakings will engage in certain prohibited cartel arrangements.
 This includes price-fixing, market-sharing, limitation of production or supply and bid-rigging.
 The offence applies in respect of agreements both to make or implement such arrangements and also to cause such arrangements to be made or implemented.
 The criminal offence will be committed irrespective of whether the agreement reached is actually implemented by the undertakings.
 There are a number of defences available.
 See further, The UK criminal cartel offence